 There are various safe driving habits you can start incorporating into your driving behavior not only to reduce the chance of getting in a crash but also to reduce the chance of sustaining a serious injury in the case of an accident.

-To protect yourself, your passengers, and others on the road from car accident injuries, start practicing these six driving safety habits:
+To prevent serious car crash injuries and protect yourself, your passengers, and others on the road from car accident injuries, start practicing these six driving safety habits:

 1. Always Wear Your Seatbelt (The Right Way)